Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Numerical Methods

 As shown in Fig.~\ref{fig1}, in rotor simulations, the blade geometry is treated as a thin body composed of lifting surfaces, and the wake is represented as a set of vortex panels.
 The blade and wake are simulated using the classical vortex-lattice method \cite{Katz2001} with time-stepping, referred to as the unsteady vortex-lattice method (UVLM).
 Specifically, the blade planform is simplified to a flat surface between the leading and trailing edges, discretized using a structured grid.
 Vortex ring elements are placed at the quarter-chord location of each grid element.
 For the wake, vortex panels extend from the trailing edge to infinity, with the Kutta condition applied to ensure that the circulation equals zero.

-The induced velocity from each vortex ring element is computed using the Biot-Savart law and evaluated at the collocation point, located at the center of the three-quarter-chord line of each lifting surface panel.
+The induced velocity from each vortex ring element is computed using the Biot-Savart law, with the Vatistas smoothing kernel \cite{Vatistas1991} to eliminate the singularity in the Biot-Savart equation during wake displacement in the rotor simulations.
+A Neumann boundary condition, which enforces the local velocity to be tangent to the vortex ring element, is applied to the collocation points.
+These points are located at the center of the three-quarter-chord line of each lifting surface panel.
 This treatment ensures that the vortex rings generate lift with a slope consistent with thin airfoil theory.
-The induced velocity is given by: